Dental Implants Arlington Heights

 Does My Dental Insurance Cover Dental Implants?

 Typically, dental insurance will not cover your dental implant treatment because it is seen as an elective procedure.
 However, our friendly front desk team is experienced in maximizing your benefits while minimizing your out-of-pocket spending.
-Some aspects of the process may be covered such as your initial consultation or possible periodontal therapy.
+Some aspects of the process may be covered such as your initial consultation or possible periodontal treatment.
 Of course, this will all depend on your specific case.
 We will work closely with your insurance company to ensure that you’re taking full advantage of your coverage.

 Dental Implant FAQs